haddocking/protein-peptide-docking_1CZY/README.md

 ## About Protein-peptide-docking_1CZY
 This repository contains all necessary information and scripts to do protein-peptide docking in HADDOCK, using the complex 1CZY as an example, which is the Supplementary Information for paper[reference].
 For the usage of these files and scripts, please check the content of the paper[reference]

+*Note that the provided scripts are in principle generic and can be used for other systems as well.*

 This repository contains following folders and files:

 # pdb_files